microsoft/Dynamics-365-Fraud-Protection-Samples/README.md

 ```

 ## Privacy and Telemetry

-Once properly configured, this sample site uses Microsoft Device Fingerprinting to send device telemetry to Microsoft for the purposes of demonstrating Fraud Protection.
-To disable Microsoft Device Fingerprinting remove code related to it rather than configuring it.
+Once properly configured, this sample site uses Microsoft device fingerprinting to send device telemetry to Microsoft for the purposes of demonstrating Dynamics 365 Fraud Protection.
+To disable device fingerprinting, remove code related to it rather than configuring it.

 ## Microsoft Open Source code of conduct

-Please see the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct) for additional information.
+For additional information, see the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).